Yazoo (band): 2008 reunion and 'Reconnected' tour

 Having re-established contact, Clarke and Moyet met on 8 April 2008 in a private members' club in London's Covent Garden, with the occasion filmed by the press: it was the first time they had met since a mutual friend's wedding in the early 1990s.
 The promotion for the tour received moderate television coverage, including a performance on the prime-time BBC chat show Friday Night with Jonathan Ross, broadcast in the UK on 16 May 2008.
 The tour was rapidly expanded to include concerts in Europe and in the US, as well as extra dates in the UK.
 The 'Reconnected' tour, as it became known, began in Copenhagen on 26 May 2008, the same day as In Your Room was released.
 The concert of 10 July 2008 at the Orpheum Theatre in Los Angeles was recorded to be re-aired on Richard Blade's Sirius Radio show.
 Yazoo wrapped up the final two dates of the US tour by returning to New York City for the first time since October 1982.

 In an interview in May 2008 with the online magazine Side-Line, Clarke said that there were plans to record the two London shows on the tour for a possible live album in the future.
 A double album titled Reconnected Live, featuring tracks recorded on the "Reconnected" tour, was eventually released in September 2010.

 On 14 May 2011, Moyet appeared as a guest on stage before Erasure's set on the second day of Mute Records' Short Circuit music festival at the Roundhouse in London.
 She performed three Yazoo songs with Clarke, "Nobody's Diary", "Ode to Boy" and "Don't Go".
 In an interview prior to the concert, Moyet said she was "99.9% sure it's the last time" that she and Clarke would perform together as Yazoo, adding, "It was really good that Vince and I had come through the whole circle of being really angry with each other, forgetting what we'd been angry about, and forgetting that there was ever any displeasure."

+Musical style and legacy

+Matt Mitchell of Paste Magazine called Yazoo "one of the most important and formative synth-pop bands in the sub-genre's history."

 Discography

+Both of Yazoo's albums received critical acclaim, particularly for the blending of Clarke's synthesizer melodies with Moyet's blues- and soul-influenced vocals.